Assign Licenses [Admin]

 The Admin Access permission set contains the following custom permissions:

-- Define Task Weighting: Ability to define the mode for task weighting.
+• Define Task Weighting: Ability to define the mode for task weighting.

-- Enhanced Filtering Admin: Opens up access to manage enhanced filtering, including configurations of board and project filters, as well as sharing the filters with the applicable users.
+• Enhanced Filtering Admin: Opens up access to manage enhanced filtering, including configurations of board and project filters, as well as sharing the filters with the applicable users.
 Applies to Enhanced filtering.

-- Manage Project Schedule Settings: Allows access to change project schedule org-wide default setting.
+• Manage Project Schedule Settings: Allows access to change project schedule org-wide default setting.

-- TaskRay Advanced Scheduler: Allows users to use the Advanced Scheduler feature (in premium edition)
+• TaskRay Advanced Scheduler: Allows users to use the Advanced Scheduler feature (in premium edition)

-This permission set also grants access to the Template Hub (which includes the Template Builder).
+This permission set also grants access to the Configuration HubTemplate Hub (which includes the Template Builder), and the Resource Planner.

 Supplemental Permissions

 In the list of TaskRay permission sets, you might also notice one or multiple permission sets named TaskRay Supplemental Permissions <month> <year> (does not apply to new installs).
-These permissions only apply if you have configured a custom TaskRay permission set and are not using either of the TaskRay Standard permission sets.
-The supplemental permission sets are created to account for any new features and/or objects that get added with TaskRay releases.
+These permission sets correlate with TaskRay product releases.

 If you are using any of the standard permission sets to access TaskRay, you can ignore (and delete) the supplemental permission sets.